Naltrexone Implants

 - Trichotillomania.

-Note: This CPB does not apply to Vivitrol Injections (J2315).
+Note: This CPB does not apply to Vivitrol Injections (J2315) and other commercially available naltrexone product formulations that are not implants.

 Background